EcoSys-365/easy-stripe-payments/readme.txt

 4. Enter your Stripe API keys (Live or Test).
 5. Create payment forms for one-time payments, campaigns, or subscriptions using the intuitive form builder.
 6. Use shortcodes to place payment buttons or forms wherever needed on your site.

-== Screenshots ==

-1. Campaign Checkout example with donation total
-2. Example of a physical product (Smartwatch) integrated with Stripe Checkout
-3. Demo of an annual fitness or coaching program with custom Stripe Checkout form, image, and description
-4. Admin settings page (Stripe Checkout configuration)
-5. Example of received payments in the WordPress Dashboard
-6. Settings to manage confirmation emails (toggle on/off)
-7. Create a new Stripe subscription product without logging into Stripe
-8. Edit an existing Stripe subscription product and link it with a checkout button
-9. Example of a Stripe-hosted checkout page for subscription payments

 == External services ==